-^{}Assumes re-investment of dividends.
+\Assumes re-investment of dividends.

-As at December 31, 2011, the share price of the Corporation was approximately 48% of its price one year earlier.
-This compares to the value of our comparative index, the S&P/TSX Composite Index which at December 31, 2011, was approximately 89% of its value one year earlier.
-The Annual Incentive Plan component of the compensation of our NEOs, which by design, reflects current short-term performance, is also lower.
-Compared to 2010, the average Annual Incentive Plan compensation of our NEOs is approximately 41% of levels awarded in 2010.
+As at December 31, 2012, the share price of the Corporation was approximately 111% of its price one year earlier.
+This compares to the value of our comparative index, the S&P/TSX Composite Index which at December 31, 2012, was approximately 104% of its value one year earlier.
+The Annual Incentive Plan component of the compensation of our NEOs, which by design, reflects current short-term performance, is also higher.
+Compared to 2011, the average Annual Incentive Plan compensation of our NEOs is approximately 166% more than levels awarded in 2011.